RogieRog/PlugBot/README.md

 RESULTING FROM LOSS OF USE, DATA OR PROFITS, WHETHER IN AN ACTION OF CONTRACT, NEGLIGENCE OR OTHER TORTIOUS ACTION, ARISING OUT OF OR IN CONNECTION WITH THE USE OR PERFORMANCE OF THIS SOFTWARE.

-[note] DO NOT USE THIS SCRIPT, THIS SCRIPT IS FOR Hip-Hop TurnTabe ONLY!
+[note] DO NOT USE THIS SCRIPT, THIS SCRIPT IS FOR THE COUNTRY CLUB ONLY!

  * @Author:    Tawi Jordan - ๖ۣۜĐJ - ɴᴇᴏɴ - TFL (Member. on Plug.dj)
  * @Member:    Rogie (Owner. of The Country Club)